Selwyn Community Education

 • Day Conversation Focused Courses

-• Night General English Courses
+• Evening General English Courses

-• Night Conversation Courses
+• Evening Conversation Courses

-• All Day ESOL Courses
+• All Day English Courses

-• All Night ESOL Courses
+• All Evening English Courses

 • Health, Wellbeing & Fitness